-Naturally, we have to start by loading the data into Orange and pre-processing it using the familiar workflow with the following widgets: Load Data, Genes, Create Class to sort cells by sampling day and of course Single Cell Preprocess to normalise the data and select 500 most variable genes.
-Alternatively, you can load the human preimplantation embryos dataset using Single Cell Datasets widget.
+Naturally, we have to start by loading the data into Orange and pre-processing it using the familiar workflow with the following widgets: Load Data, Genes, Create Class to sort the cells by sampling day and of course Single Cell Preprocess to normalise the data and select the 500 most variable genes.
+Alternatively, you can load the Human preimplantation embryos dataset using Single Cell Datasets widget.

 Another way to confirm that time plays a crucial role in the cell segregation is by using the Principal Component Analysis (PCA) widget.

 Scatter Plot widget reveals that cells are clearly aligned in the accordance with the time of development (embryonic day) when dimensionally reduced, meaning that time is one of the prevalent factors for segregation.

 Additionally, we can explore another strong segregating factor which takes place during E5 and causes scatter plot to distinctly change shape.
 Since this timeline corresponds with blastocoel formation, we could try scoring the cells for trophectoderm (TE) and inner cell mass (ICM) gene markers and check whether this is the reason behind segregation of the cells on the scatter plot.